tameemahamed/roadmap-app/README.md

 ```

 ## User Authentication
 Laravel Breeze provides user authentication by default.
-But it does not comes with `Login using username and password`.
+But it does not comes along with `Login using username and password`.
 Also it does not provides `Email verification` by default.
 So we will implement these first.

 ### Login Using Username and Password
 In `app/Models/User.php`